10 Top-Rated Day Trips from Miami, FL

 The park covers an area of over 173,000 acres and is home to a series of small islands that protect important mangrove forests and coral reefs.
 It also harbors diverse species of wildlife, including turtles and pelicans, along with larger creatures like dolphins in Biscayne Bay Lagoon itself.

 The park is also a popular spot for divers, drawn by the excellent opportunities along the Maritime Heritage Trail.
 This underwater adventure involves a number of excellent dive sites around old shipwrecks.

 3. Key West: A Tropical Island Paradise

 If possible, plan on parking in any one of the larger parking areas outside Key West proper and make use of the frequent shuttle buses.
 Alternatively, splash out and rent one of the fun electric buggies you'll see zipping about the downtown core.

-Start your Key West adventure by exploring the quirky delights of Duval Street and grab a bite at one of the many restaurants and food shacks along this famous stretch of road – Frenchie's Café on United Street (just off the south end of Duval and not far from the famous Southernmost Point marker) do the best breakfasts and pastries.
+Start your Key West adventure by exploring the quirky delights of Duval Street and grab a bite at one of the many restaurants and food shacks along this famous stretch of road.
+A favorite is Frenchie's Café on United Street, just off the south end of Duval and not far from the famous Southernmost Point marker.
+This authentic French bakery and café does the best breakfasts and pastries.

-Best of all, it's possible to catch each of these top points of interest on foot, with the added benefit that you'll find yourself exploring the colorful Caribbean-inspired architecture that dominates Key West.
-Finally, be sure to make your way to Mallory Square in time to catch the sunset and the always entertaining street performers on hand to celebrate the occasion, something that's done here 365 days a year.
+Best of all, it's possible to catch each of these top points of interest on foot.
+Walking around Key West has the added benefit of enabling you to explore the colorful Caribbean-inspired architecture that dominates Key West.
+Finally, be sure to make your way to Mallory Square in time to catch the sunset.
+Here, you'll find the always entertaining street performers on hand to celebrate the occasion, something that's done here 365 days a year.